Taman Wahyu Komuter station

 The Taman Wahyu Komuter station is a Malaysian commuter rail train station located in the east side of and named after Taman Wahyu, Kuala Lumpur.

 History

-This station was known as Kent Halt or Kent station during British colonial rule.
+This station was known as Kent Halt or Kent station during British colonial rule, and until the 1980s.

 In 2012, a woman in her fifties fell on to the tracks and was killed by a train.